monero-project/monero/README.md

 # Please note, only the testnet is currently operational.
 To connect to the testnet, run lokid with the --testnet flag

 Loki is a private cryptocurrency based on Monero.
-Over the course of the coming months, the Loki project aims to offer an incenvised full node layer with a secondary p2p network that offers a private communications layer based on the Signal protocol.
+Over the course of the coming months, the Loki project aims to offer an incenvised full node layer with a secondary p2p network that offers a private communications layer based on the Tox protocol.

 More information on the project can be found on the website and in the whitepaper.